syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 # Working with Notes

-Notes slide helps to keep the key points and reminders in the PowerPoint Presentation.
+PowerPoint Presentation provides an option to add “Notes” to the slides in a Presentation.
+The “Notes” are a special section that can be optionally added to each slide in a Presentation.
+You can add any slide elements such as text, numbered or bulleted lists, charts, images and shapes to the "Notes".
 Presentation library provides support for creating, modifying and removing notes in a PowerPoint Slide.

 ## Adding Notes to a Slide